Proving a Landlord's Conduct is Retaliatory

-It is illegal in almost every state for a landlord to retaliate against a tenant for exerting their legal rights.
-Under most landlord retaliation statutes, a landlord can’t evict, harass or raise the rent of a tenant for actions such as complaining to a government agency or requesting legally-mandated repairs.
+It is illegal in almost every state for a landlord to retaliate against a tenant for asserting their legal rights.
+This is known as a retaliatory action.

 What is Illegal Landlord Retaliation?

-If a landlord tenant dispute goes south and a tenant decides to inform the authorities, the tenant is protected from certain retaliatory activity.
+If a landlord-tenant dispute goes south and a tenant decides to inform the authorities, the tenant is protected against the landlord from certain retaliatory activity.

-- increasing the rent;
+- Increasing the rent

-- ending a month-to-month tenancy or refusing to renew a lease;
+- Ending a month-to-month tenancy or refusing to renew a lease

 State Landlord Retaliation Laws